Helmholtz-UFZ/saqc/sphinxdoc/cook_books/OutlierDetection.rst

 are those with an incidents count that is deviating by a margin of more than *20* from the 2 week average.

-This is equivalent to imposing the additional condition, that an outlier must relate to a sufficiently large residue.
+This is equivalent to imposing the additional condition, that an outlier must relate to a sufficiently large residual.

 Unflagging
 ^^^^^^^^^^